 |@daily||0 0 0 * * *||Run once a day, midnight|

 |@hourly||0 0 * * * *||Run once an hour, beginning of hour|

 The current implementation calculates the execution time based on UTC as opposed to local time.

-The cron scheduler is approximate and executes jobs within a one hour window of the scheduled execution time.
+The cron scheduler is approximate and executes jobs in hourly batches.
+This means cron jobs can be processed up to one hour after the scheduled execution time, and jobs scheduled with high frequency can only execute once per hour.
 This prevents users from creating high frequency jobs and overloading the system, but as a result, means cron scheduling has less accurate timing.

 You can reduce the one hour window and increase scheduler accuracy by changing the server’s cron interval setting.Customize the Cron Interval

 The cron scheduler executes all matching pipelines and steps defined in your yaml configuration file.
 See the pipeline configuration documentation to limit cron execution of pipelines and pipeline steps: